vserova/book/pages/ch_grid.md

 #### Converting a CGI into a Remote-CGI server

-1
-Modify the code of your original CGI to make it a standalone Remote-CGI server ([Worker Node](#ch-grid.Worker-Nodes)).
+1. Modify the code of your original CGI to make it a standalone Remote-CGI server ([Worker Node](#ch-grid.Worker-Nodes)).
 The code conversion is very easy and formal:

-a
-Change application's base class from ***CCgiApplication*** to ***CRemoteCgiApp***
+    -   Change application's base class from ***CCgiApplication*** to ***CRemoteCgiApp***

-b
-Link the application with the library `xgridcgi` rather than with `xcgi`
+    -   Link the application with the library `xgridcgi` rather than with `xcgi`

-2
-Replace your original CGIs by a one-line shell scripts that calls "remote CGI gateway" (**cgi2rcgi.cgi**) application.
+2. Replace your original CGIs by a one-line shell scripts that calls "remote CGI gateway" (**cgi2rcgi.cgi**) application.

-3
-Match "remote CGI gateways" against Remote-CGI servers:
+3. Match "remote CGI gateways" against Remote-CGI servers:

-a
-Ask us to register your remote CGI in the GRID framework
+    -   Ask us to register your remote CGI in the GRID framework

-b
-Define some extra parameters in the configuration files of "remote CGI gateway" and Remote-CGI servers to connect them via the GRID framework
+    -   Define some extra parameters in the configuration files of "remote CGI gateway" and Remote-CGI servers to connect them via the GRID framework

-4
-Install and run your Remote-CGI servers on as many machines as you need.
+4. Install and run your Remote-CGI servers on as many machines as you need.
 They don't require Web server, and can be installed even on PCs and Macs.

 <a name="ch-grid.-Diagram-1"></a>